 The System is exposed to counterparty risk on foreign currency contracts that are in asset positions.
-The aggregate fair value of derivative instruments in asset positions at June 30, 2020 was \$182,526.
+The aggregate fair value of derivative instruments in asset positions at June 30, 2021 was \$971,983.
 This represents the maximum loss that would be recognized if all counterparties failed to perform as contracted.
 Risk is mitigated by using a continuous linked settlement process.

 The System executes (through its investment managers) derivative instruments with various counterparties.
-The credit ratings of these counterparties were Aa3 (Moody's) or better, two counterparties were not rated by Moody's but were rated A+ or better by Fitch.
+The credit ratings of five counterparties were Aa2 (Moody's) and one counterparty was Aa3 (Moody's).